GavickPro/Portfolio-Free-WordPress-Theme/readme.md

 ## Changelog

+### 1.5.3 - May 27, 2016

+* Added new tags
+* Fixed issue with the content-footer spacing
+* Improved mobile menu behaviour
+* Improved menu scripts for cases when menu position name is different
+* Better HTTPS handling
+* Improved view of the blog items on subpages
+* Temporary fix for IE10-11 and Google Fonts
+* Moved social icons output outside the the_content filter
+* Removed active callback for the post display section  …
+* Fixed issue with mobile menu when there is no main menu set.
+* Fixed issue with sub-sub-menu in the mobile view.
+* Changed font smoothing on webkit to get better icons

 ### 1.5.2 - July 5, 2015

 * Added new social icons CSS classes: instagram, behance, dribbble, flickr, github, vimeo, linkedin